 Special Collections houses 19th and 20th century fashion and interior design periodicals, unique and out-of-print books, original fashion sketches, and material on the California apparel industry.

-This collection features well over 5,000 videos, DVDs, slides, audiotapes, CD-ROMs, film strips, and transparencies.
+This collection features well over 5,000 videos, DVDs, slides, audiotapes, and CD-ROMs.
 Most popular are the current collections of influential fashion designers featured in a video magazine format.

-Each campus library provides a variety of resources offering students practical experience with the tools and materials they will use as professionals, including innovative materials (e.g., bamboo, coffee, milk proteins, etc), an extensive collection of fabric swatches, trims and findings for projects.
-Availability will vary by campus.
+The Library provides a variety of resources offering students practical experience with the tools and materials they will use as professionals, including innovative materials (e.g., bamboo, coffee, milk proteins, etc), an extensive collection of fabric swatches, trims and findings for projects.